Couples do so much together — make a home, have a family. It’s time that they get their finances in sync as well.

 As we explain in “5 Ways Marriage Can Make You Wealthier“:

 “There are hitches, such as that the IRS restricts spousal IRAs to couples who file joint tax returns.
-But a couple who qualifies for a spousal IRA can collectively save as much as double the individual contribution limit in their IRAs.
-For tax year 2018, that amounts to at least $11,000 per year.”
+But a couple who qualifies for a spousal IRA can collectively save as much as double the individual contribution limit in their IRAs.”

 What’s your best advice for couples who are seeking to strengthen their finances?
 Share it by commenting below or over on our Facebook page.